Predicting the position of equilibrium without using pKa values

 Is the negative charge delocalized over multiple atoms?

-For methoxide, the charge is ‘stuck’ to one oxygen.
-For acetate, the negative charge is spread over two oxygens, making it the more stable base.
+For methoxide, the charge is ‘stuck’ to a single oxygen atom.
+For acetate, the negative charge is spread over two oxygens.

 Step 3: Equilibrium will favor the more stable base

-If this base is on the reactant side, equilibrium will favor the reactant side.
-If it’s among the products, equilibrium will favor the product side.
+If the more stable base is on the reactant side, equilibrium will favor the reactants.
+On the other hand, if the more stable base is on the product side, equilibrium will favor the products.

 📝 Note: